The Voice Within: Legacy and covers

+The song has been covered on numerous singing competitions.
 On October 3, 2005, Roxane LeBrasse covered "The Voice Within" during the top nine show of the third season of Australian singing contest Australian Idol.
 Despite being well received by judges, she was eliminated that night.
 On March 28, 2006, Katharine McPhee performed the track live on the 24th show of the fifth season of American Idol, which resulted McPhee as one of the bottom two.
 Simon Cowell compared McPhee's abilities to those of Aguilera, commenting that her performance was almost as good as the original singer.

 Track listings

 Credits and personnel

 Credits are adapted from the liner notes of Stripped.